membrane/api-gateway/com.predic8.membrane.core/examples/router/loadbalancer-client-2/README.txt

 15. Execute

-start router-secured.bat
+router-secured.bat

 16. Execute

-java -jar lbclient.jar up localhost 4000
+lbclient.bat up localhost 4000

 The parameters are not encrypted so the operation fails.